michaelglenister/MODE-TASK/docs/source/pca.rst

 As stated earlier different representation of protein conformation can be used.
 One can choose cartesian coordinates or internal coordinates such as pairwise distance between atoms, 1-3 angle, torsional angles (psi or phi).
 Since decomposition of a C-matrix is memory intensive and very often program will run out of memory, often a course graining is required such as selecting C-alpha atoms.
 User can select the subset of atoms from the trajectory for the analysis such as C-alpha, backbone atoms or all protein's atoms.
 It is highly recommended that user should strip the water from the trajectory before hand, as it would result in faster loading and alleviate the memory issues.

 PCA uses the linear transformation which may not be sufficient in case where variables are non-linearly related.
-In such cases user has option to perform Nonlinear generaliztion of PCA such as Kernel PCA (kPCA).
+In such cases user has option to perform Nonlinear generalization of PCA such as Kernel PCA (kPCA).
 Caution should be exercise while interpreting the kPCA results since it is mapped to a feature space which is inherently different than conformational space.
 Nevertheless, kPCA is useful in understanding the protein's functions in terms of its conformational dynamics.

 **General Usage:**

-To perform PCA on a protein's MD trajectory we need a sufficently sampled MD trajectory and a corresponding topology file.
+To perform PCA on a protein's MD trajectory we need a sufficiently sampled MD trajectory and a corresponding topology file.
 It can be achieved by running the following command.

 **Command:**
 	``pca.py -t <MD trajectory> -p <topology file>``